mayanilkaya/mayanilkaya.github.io/README.md

 I hadn't figured out how to hyperlik the pages together until now. i just copy past the githun.io links to create hyperlihnks. i will move it to another host later.

+I can go to the other links from home page except for watch. oh its bc i changed the name. fixed it.

+i can't figure out how to host it.